-From Spark 2.0.0, in general, feature (“minor”) releases occur every 4 months.
-Hence, Spark 2.2.0 would generally be released about 4 months after 2.1.0.
-Maintenance releases happen as needed depending on need.
-A minor release usually sees 1-2 maintenance releases in the 6 months following its first release.
+In general, feature (“minor”) releases occur about every 6 months.
+Hence, Spark 2.3.0 would generally be released about 6 months after 2.2.0.
+Maintenance releases happen as needed in between feature releases.
 Major releases do not happen according to a fixed schedule.

 |Mid Aug 2018||Code freeze.
 Release branch cut.|